Skip to Main Content

 Finding perfect filming locations from the Southern Alps to Fiordland and volcanic Tongariro.

-Through NeedAFixer, we connect you with location scouts who maintain an extensive database of verified New Zealand locations.
-Our professionals hold established relationships with the NZFC, Screen Auckland, Film Wellington, the Department of Conservation (DOC), Heritage New Zealand, and local iwi, enabling efficient permitting and access to national parks, Māori cultural sites, and hidden locations across every region.
+Here is the short of it.
+Through NeedAFixer, we connect you with location scouts who keep an extensive database of verified New Zealand locations.
+Our pros hold set up relationships with the NZFC, Screen Auckland, Film Wellington, the Department of Conservation (DOC), Heritage New Zealand, and local iwi, enabling efficient permitting and access to national parks, M\u0101ori cultural sites, and hidden locations across each region.

 Location Scouting Expertise